rd--/jssc3/help/Essay/SuperScript.md

 ## Ugen Help

-The _Smalltalk SuperCollider_ help files for unit generators can be loaded into SuperScript.
+The _Spl_ help files for unit generators can be loaded into SuperScript.
-The help files contain example programs written in _C-Smalltalk_ notation.
+The help files contain example programs written in _Spl_ notation, which is very similar to C-Smalltalk notation.

 Selecting the name of a Ugen, for instance _SinOsc_ and typing _Control-Shift-H_ will load the help file.
 At present this replaces any existing text, so be careful!